FerriteGiant/personal-site/content/projects/scope-mod.md

 <br />

 The base of transistor Q191 is normally pulled high by R190.
 This both connects the x1 light to GND (completing its circuit) and keeps the base of the transistor Q192 low and thus the x10 light off.
-So I just need to make a switch to pull the base of Q191 to low which will result in the base of Q192 being pulled high (by the 1 MOhm resistor) thus completing the circuit for the x10 light.
+So I just need to make a switch to pull the base of Q191 low which will result in the base of Q192 being pulled high (by the 1 MOhm resistor) thus completing the circuit for the x10 light.
 From some other reading I did it seems like the Tek probes connected the base of Q182 to ground through a ~10k resistor, it would probably be fine either way, but I'll go ahead and use the resistor.
 With the 150k and the 10k resistors forming a voltage divider when the switch is closed, the base of the transistor would be at (5*10)/(150+10) = 0.3 volts which is easily low enough to turn off Q191.

 The modifications are shown on the schematic in red.